Zackhardtoname/Micro-benchmarking-Code-and-Analysis/6_chapter/README.md

 ### Discussion
 Send time is good.
 Process time ranges from 400 to 1000 usec.
 I know that writes are only about 40% of the speed of reads, so I am not too concerned.
-Not sure if my response time is correct or not, since the clock drift is pretty bad.
+Not sure if my send back time is correct or not, since the clock drift is pretty bad.
 The actual T4 - T3 is already 2 ms.
-* After alignment*: The response times are about 200 usec.
+* After alignment*: The send back times are about 200 usec.
 It is still 200x my estimate.
 So I guess network does have an initial delay/lower bound.
 Question: where is that from?

 ## 6.3 How long, in milliseconds, did you estimate for the read requests and their response
 message transmissions?
 How long do they actually take?
 Briefly comment on the